 We focus on processes to effectively and efficiently develop digital products.
 One of our processes is using Agile Development, which includes using Agile Points to assign a common definition to the effort required to complete tasks.
 In this post we’ll focus on the modified Fibonacci Sequence – 0, 1, 2, 3, 5, 8, 13, 21, etc – as an exponential complexity scale (good discussion on why, other than the cool name).
 This definition of complexity should be shared by a whole team, from developers, product owners, executives, to anyone else who’d like to understand the nuances and complexities of developing digital products within this framework.
 The framework allows you and the organization to have visibility into timelines, complexity, budget, and staffing.

 Why do we need this?
 Because humans are bad at estimating effort, especially when complexity increases.
 In software development, large features have hidden complexities which don’t become apparent until one is “in the weeds”.
 Every team is different.
-The purpose of using Agile Points is to agree on estimates in order to most effectively plan and execute product development (sprints, tasks, etc.).
+The purpose of using Agile Points is to agree on software project estimates in order to most effectively plan and execute product development (sprints, tasks, etc.).

 Points & Meaning

 0 – Very quick to deliver and no complexity.
 In minutes

 - One should be able to deliver many 0’s in a day

 - I know exactly what needs to be done, and it’s going to take me very little time

 - Example: Change color in CSS, fix simple query